JunSeokCheon/JunSeokCheon/README.md

 ![header](https://capsule-render.vercel.app/api?type=wave&color=auto&height=300&section=header&text=Junseok%20Cheon&fontSize=70)

 Hello world!
-I'm Junseok Cheon who major in Computer Science and is interested in Data Analysis from South Korea.
+I'm Junseok Cheon who major in Computer Science and is interested in Data Analysis & Data Scientist from South Korea.
 If you want to contact me, please leave me a message and email!
 I appreciate it